 We may disclose personal information about you, where reasonably necessary for the various purposes set out above:

-- to your colleagues within the organisation that you represent;
+- to your colleagues in the Revantage Group;

 - to a person who takes over our business and assets, or relevant parts of them; or

 These disclosures may involve transferring your personal information overseas.
-If you are dealing with us within the European Economic Area (or the UK, after it has left the European Economic Area), you should be aware that this may include transfers to countries outside the European Economic Area / UK, which do not have similarly strict data privacy laws.
-In those cases, where we transfer personal data to other members of Revantage or our service providers, we will ensure that our arrangements with them are governed by data transfer agreements, designed to ensure that your personal information is protected, on terms approved for this purpose by the European Commission.
-Please Contact us (see below) if you would like to know whether any such agreements are in place or, if so, to see a copy (aspects of which may be redacted for confidentiality and security reasons).
+If you are dealing with us from within the European Economic Area or the UK, you should be aware that this may include transfers to countries outside the European Economic Area / UK, which do not have similarly strict data privacy laws.
+In those cases, where we transfer personal data to other members of our group or our service providers, we will ensure that our arrangements with them are governed by data transfer agreements, designed to ensure that your personal information is protected, on terms approved for this purpose by the European Commission and the UK Government.
+Please Contact Us (see below) if you would like to know whether any such agreements are in place or, if so, to see a copy (aspects of which may be redacted for confidentiality and security reasons).

-We will delete the information that we hold about you when we no longer need it (usually information is retained for a maximum of six years and often for shorter periods).
+Other than CCTV footage, we typically delete the information that we hold about you when we no longer need it (usually information is retained for a maximum of six years and often for shorter periods).
 Specific information about our record retention policies is available on request.
-Please Contact us (see below).
+Please Contact Us (see below).

 Note that we may retain some limited information about you even when we know that you have left the organisation that you represent, so that we can maintain a continuous relationship with you if and when we are in contact with you again, representing a different organisation.

 We welcome questions, comments and requests regarding this privacy statement and our processing of personal information.
 Please send them to email@example.com FAO Alice Tickle.
 We will identify whether Revantage or 25NC is the lead data controller for your query and ensure that it is directed to the appropriate person for a response.

-Any changes we make to this privacy statement in the future will be posted to our website https://www.cargolondon.co.uk and also available if you Contact us.
+Any changes we make to this privacy statement in the future will be posted to our website https://www.cargolondon.co.uk and also available if you Contact Us to request it.
 Please check back frequently to see any changes.